Relation between two-phase quantum walks and the topological invariant: Relation between localization and topological invariants

 which are the constant $\theta_0=\pi/4$ and independent and identically distributed random variable $\delta \theta_x$ in the range of $[-\pi/4 : \pi/4]$.
 Note that we choose the rather narrow range for $\delta \theta_x$ so that the quasi-energy gaps remain open.
 We choose $\sigma_p = \sigma_-=\pi/2$ for $x \le -1$ and $\sigma_p=\sigma_+=3\pi/2$ for $x \ge 0$, and $\omega_x=0$ for all $x$.
-Figure 7 shows eigenvalues of the two-phase QW with the above perturbative coin on the path.
+Figure 5 shows eigenvalues of the two-phase QW with the above perturbative coin on the path.
 We clearly see that two eigenvalues corresponding to localization at $\lambda=\pm i$ remain unchanged under the perturbation, while the others do not.
-Taking into account these results, we confirm the validity of the bulk-edge correspond for the complete two-phase QW with chiral symmetry.
+Taking into account these results, we confirm the validity of the bulk-edge correspond for the complete two-phase QW with chiral symmetry.\\ Finally, we show the initial state dependence of localization by focusing on $\zeta(\sigma_+, \sigma_-, a, b,\tilde{\phi}_{12})$ in Eq.\ (\ref{2-phase.timeaveraged}).
+According to Eqs.\ (\ref{eq:local-minimum1}) and (\ref{eq:local-minimum2}), we find that $\zeta$ becomes a local maximum whose value is $\zeta=4$ at $a=\cos(3\pi/8)$ and $\tilde{\phi}_{12}=3\pi/2$, while the value of a local minimum of $\zeta$ becomes zero at $a=\cos(\pi/8)$ and $\tilde{\phi}_{12}=\pi/2$.
+As marked by crosses in Fig.\ \ref{fig:zeta_w-chiral} showing $a$ and $\tilde{\phi}_{12}$ dependences of $\zeta$ by putting $\sigma_+=3\pi/2, \sigma_-=\pi/2$, the local maximum (minimum) corresponds to the global maximum (minimum).
+In the former case, similar to Fig.\ 1, numerical result of the time-averaged limit probability upto finite times as shown in Fig.\ 7 agrees well with the time-averaged limit measure which exhibits localization.
+However, in the latter case, the time-averaged limit measure becomes zero because of $\zeta=0$.
+Thereby, numerical results of the time-averaged limit probability in Fig.\ 8 do not shows a peak around $x=-1/2$.
+Moreover, the time-averaged limit probability even near $x=-1/2$ decreases as increasing time and is inversely proportional to time.
+Therefore, we consider that the time-averaged limit probability becomes zero at $t\rightarrow 0$, which agrees with $\overline{\mu}_\infty(x)=0$.
+We remind that even in this case the stationary measure shows localization as shown in Fig.\ 4, which is consistent with the prediction by the bulk-edge correspondence.
+Therefore, $\zeta(\sigma_+,\sigma_-,a,b,\tilde{\phi}_{12})$ provides an important information to find the optimal condition of the initial coin state to observe localization in numerical calculations and even in experiments.